kaleidot725/Jetpack-Compose-Rin-Demo-/README.md

 ## 🏢Implementation

-This application is implemented by molecule.
+This application is implemented by rin.

 ![](./docs/architecture.drawio.svg)